simgrid/simgrid/docs/source/Installing_SimGrid.rst

   Take as few optional dependencies as possible, to get minimal library bindings in Java and Python.

+NS3_HINT (empty by default)
+  Alternative path into which ns-3 should be searched for.

+SIMGRID_PYTHON_LIBDIR (auto-detected)
+  Where to install the Python module library.
+By default, it is set to the cmake Python3_SITEARCH variable if installing to /usr, and a modified version of that variable if installing to another path.
+Just force another value if the auto-detected default does not fit your setup.

 SMPI_C_FLAGS, SMPI_CXX_FLAGS, SMPI_Fortran_FLAGS (string)
   Default compiler options to use in smpicc, smpicxx, or smpiff.
   This can be useful to set options like "-m32" or "-m64".